Rishang/ansible-practice-setup/ON_Docker/README.md

 ## Steps of setup

-### Step 1 | Build workstation and node Images
+### Step 1 | Build workstation and node Images and Start them

 Clone the repo through `git clone https://github.com/Rishang/dockerAnsi.git` and `cd dockerAnsi`.

 This step has to done only once and may take some time.

-    make build

-### Step 2 | Start workstation and node containers

     make start

-Thats it now workstation and node has been started on same network.
+That's it now workstation and node has been started on same network.

-### Step 3 | Access workstation
+### Step 2 | Access workstation

 Access shell of workstation